jakekausler/Kingmaker-Kingdom-Rules-Parsing/Settlement Structures.md

 ## Structure 9
 -
 ; Building,Residential,Fame
 This sprawling manor has luxurious grounds.
-It houses a noble family and their staff, and includes several smaller support structures such as servant’s quarters, stables, and groundskeeper’s cottages in addition to a manor.
+It houses a noble family and their staff, and includes several smaller support <<structures|Settlement-Structures>> such as servant’s quarters, stables, and groundskeeper’s cottages in addition to a manor.
 -

 **Lots** 2; **Cost** 10 Lumber, 6 Luxuries, 8 Stone